List of copyright duration by country: Berne Convention

 The Berne Convention stipulates that the duration of the term for copyright protection is the life of the author plus at least 50 years after their death.
-For some categories of works, the minimum duration is shorter: for example, the minimum term for applied art is 25 years, movies have a minimum term of 50 years.
+For some categories of works, the minimum duration is shorter: for example, the minimum term for applied art is 25 years, while movies have a minimum term of 50 years.
 Most countries have opted for a longer term of protection, as permitted.

 Under the Convention, the duration of copyright depends on the length of the author's life.
 Berne specifies that copyright exists a minimum of 50 years after the author's death, while a number of countries, including members of the European Union and the United States, have extended that to 70 years after the author's death.
 A small number of countries have extended copyright even further, with Mexico having the longest term at 100 years after the author's death.

 United States

 In 1989, the Berne Convention became effective in the U.S. Since that date, U.S. authors obtain copyright on their works automatically, with registration no longer required.
 However, many U.S. texts on copyright have not been updated and still echo the old registration principle.

 Copyright registration remains available in the U.S. To initiate a lawsuit against an infringer, registration is still required.
 Registration offers the potential of statutory damages from the infringer, rather than only actual damages.